-Horror Movies On Netflix & VOD: Three Must-Watch Horror Movies From 2017 That Went Overlooked
+Horror Movies On Netflix And VOD: Three Must-Watch Horror Movies From 2017 That Were Overlooked

-If you’re looking for the best horror movies from 2017, there are a handful available on Netflix and VOD that went overlooked.
+If you’re looking for the best horror movies from 2017, there are a handful available on Netflix and VOD that were overlooked.
 The horror movies from 2017 listed below received rave reviews from both critics and audiences alike, and they are new to either Netflix or VOD.

 A Dark Song